InhwanJeong/TIL/README.md

 # TIL

-I have starting record about 'Today i learned' since 2018.05.10
+This repository have started since 2018.05.10